-"Libertad" opens with clean guitar on the left, bass and percussion on the right flanking Silvana in English while a second guitar on the right makes it's presence known.
+"Libertad" opens with clean guitar on the left, bass and percussion on the right flanking Silvana in English while a second guitar on the right makes its presence known.
 The bass notes reach way down in frequency and their weight is impressive.
 The Spanish chorus has reverb added for effect which makes a great contrast with the coda.
 The latter sung in English, staying very dry as she comes closer to the front to finish a cappella.

 "Cuatro Hijas" has wind for intro.
 Panned classical guitars plus artificial harmonics are intimate and superbly recorded.
 The singing in Spanish is soft and very close.
 Cello and violin enrich the outro.

 The first four bars of "Oyeme" consist of strummed acoustic guitar plus conga.
 After which a crash cymbal introduces the drumbeat groove, bass guitar goes down low, rumbling in deep Hertzian territory.
-Close-miked guitar is panned to widen stage.
-Great synth percussive effect surprises in it's originality.
+Close-miked guitar is panned to widen the stage.
+Great synth percussive effect surprises in its originality.
 The last bars end with the vocal close up and acapella.
 Probably my second favorite for music and sound.

 "Las Olas" the last song of the album leaves us on a wave of delight.
 Adam keeps it uncluttered with panned acoustic guitars.
 Silvana's voice is smooth, close-miked and intimate.
 Lovely violin, cello plus xylophone lends a 'berceuse' ambiance to the piece.
 Bass pedals deliver deep solid lows.
 The fade-out could have lasted a bit longer in my opinion, nevertheless a beautiful finale.

 Asunción makes an impressive debut for Pacifika; retaining the rawness of the live event while adding a bit of studio polishing and music arrangements.
 Guitarist and engineer Adam Popowitz is a rarity in this industry in that most musicians don't make good engineers, they either have damaged hearing caused by accumulated years of high level non-protective playing or mix it in a way to put the spotlight on themselves.
 Neither is the case here.
 The instruments are for the most part clean and very well captured with their tone intact.
-With the help of Mixing Engineer Ben Wisch on half the tracks, the mix is surprisingly (in this day and age) perfect.
+With the help of Mixing Engineer Ben Wisch on half the tracks, the mix is surprisingly–in this day and age–perfect.
 Honestly I wouldn't change a thing.

-Of course even with competent ears you cannot expect perfection in binary form - I'm sure Adam and Elliot would agree - so don't go expecting 'golden age' late 1950's tube 3-track transparency nor early 1970's 2 inch 24-track Analog warmth a la Dark Side of the Moon and co.
+Of course even with competent ears you cannot expect perfection in binary form–I'm sure Adam and Elliot would agree–so don't go expecting 'golden age' late 1950's 3-track tube transparency nor early 1970's 2 inch 24-track analog warmth a la Dark Side of the Moon and co.
 Accept it for what it is: excellent 2008 digital on CD.

 If only all new releases approached this level of quality, a reviewer's life would be so much easier.